A picturesque stroll through the Bernese countryside

 From this vantage point, the lake stretches as far as the eye can see, and even Interlaken appears in the distance, like an enchanting mirage.

-A narrow path then guides you towards a tunnel, dug beneath the Thunstrasse.
+A narrow path then guides you towards a tunnel, dug beneath the Thunstrassee.

 Close by, the Via Jacobi departs from the city of Spiez, crossing the railway at the place called Spiezmoos Nord.
 It took nearly four kilometers to cross the city perched on the heights.